"RAPTURE," OR THE FIRST RESURRECTION

 So a “rapture” is not based in Scripture.
 Furthermore, it is not what we truly desire.
 Would you like to play golf for eternity?
 Me neither!

 Now let’s look carefully at what the Scripture has to say about the destiny of the Royal Priesthood.
 Remember, these people will govern the creation of God for eternity.

 I saw thrones on which were seated those who had been given authority to judge.
 And I saw the souls of those who had been beheaded because of their testimony about Jesus and because of the word of God.
 They had not worshiped the beast or its image and had not received its mark on their foreheads or their hands.
 They came to life and reigned with Christ a thousand years.
 (The rest of the dead did not come to life until the thousand years were ended.)
 This is the first resurrection.
 Blessed and holy are those who share in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ and will reign with him for a thousand years.
 (Revelation 20:4-6)

-Notice in the above is says nothing about golf, not does it not mention being caught up to Paradise.
+Notice in the above that it says nothing about golf, nor does it mention being caught up to Paradise.

-This is the only place in the Bible that the term “first resurrection” is employed.
-In fact, it is used twice.
+This passage is the only place in the Bible that the term “first resurrection” is employed.
+In fact, it is used twice in this passage.